How to map the budget cycle

-The Budget Cycle Mapping tool (download available on the side) will give you a better idea of what the budget process looks like in your context.
+The Budget Cycle Mapping tool (download available below) will give you a better idea of what the budget process looks like in your context.
 The tool will help you to check where you might need to work with champions and consider what evidence they will need.

-The accompanying training slides (download available on the side) can help you to learn what the budget cycle is, explore the four stages in the budget cycle and identify how you can engage in each stage of the budget making process.
+The accompanying training slides (download available below) can help you to learn what the budget cycle is, explore the four stages in the budget cycle and identify how you can engage in each stage of the budget making process.